 We provide individual training and support for on or off the job for employment-related activities.
 This includes short-term coaching for Employment Services individuals and long-term coaching for Supported Employment individuals, if found necessary.
 Our job coaches work with individuals who are adjusting to a job and/or have found they are in need of job coaching due to changes in their job.

 This program provides a comprehensive exploration of current skills, abilities, and interests to help identify a vocational and/or educational goal.
 The information is gathered through the following methods: completion of work history and skills, review of pertinent information/history, assessment of work behaviors and interpersonal skills, transferable skill analysis, and basic skills tests.

 Individuals are supported on a 1:1 and limited time basis.
 We provide soft skills training to help individuals understand the meaning and value of gaining soft skills and appropriate work behaviors that can lead to successful and sustained employment.

 Work Experience is a pre-employment transition service (Pre-ETS) offered to high school students through the Department of Rehabilitation (DOR).
 Work Experience provides students with the opportunity to apply skills learned at school to real-life work experiences.

 Students will be placed in a paid work-based learning experience with a community employer.
 These placements will be based on individual choice and vocational training needs.
-On My Own Community Services, will be the employer of record.
-The work experience will last up to 100 hours of onsite work.
+On My Own Community Services will be the employer of record.
+Work experience lasts for up to 100 hours of onsite work.